matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 $$
 \mathcal{L}(\theta) = \left(Q(s,a;\theta) - \left[R + \gamma \max_{a'} Q(s',a';\theta^-)\right]\right)^2,
 $$
-for any step **except last one**, where we need to manually set future prediction to 0.
+for any step **except the last one**, where we need to manually set future prediction to 0.

 This loss function measures how far our current prediction is from the optimal value update — it's often referred to as the *temporal-difference error* in the literature.
 However in this vanilla form training would not be stable as consecutive updates will be highly correlated.

 Key techniques implemented in project are:

-- **Experience Replay**: help breaking correlations by storing recent transitions and sampling them randomly when training.
+- **Experience Replay**: helps break correlations by storing recent transitions and sampling them randomly when training.
 - **Target Networks**: using a delayed copy of the network $\theta^-$ to provide stable target.
 - **Exploration strategy**: **epsilon-greedy** phase, in which with some probability (than is appropriately scheduled during training) random action is taken to steer exploration.